Camp Article links

 Entry fee to all field trips is also included.

-In place of a fixed cost, Hattiloo asks parents/guardians to pay what they can.
+In place of a fixed cost, Hattiloo asks parents/guardians to pay what they can during the parent’s meeting.

-On Saturday, May 14, 2022, 10a – noon, prospective campers will audition with a cold read.
+On Saturday, May 27, 2023, 10a – noon, prospective campers will audition with a cold read.
+After their monologue, they will have a short interview.
 They will receive their monologue on-site, before they audition.
 Audition materials are not handed out in advance.
 Afterwards, they will have a short interview.